 Eventually, Dilip and Saira began to see a lot of each other at parties.
 Then, Naseem noticed that Saira was getting long phone calls from him.
 “When Saira told me that he had proposed I was surprised” says Naseem today.
 “I thought he was a confirmed bachelor and would never marry … ”

 Today, Dilip and Saira are the hottest star-combination in the business and Naseem Banu can sit back and bask in the reflected glow of their success.
-(This Interview was conducted by Stardust in 1971).
+(This Interview was conducted in 1971).